OSU-App-Club/transport/README.md

 [Download on App Store](https://itunes.apple.com/us/app/transport-corvallis-transit/id872435989?ls=1&mt=8)

-## Install
+## Build
 This app is *nearly* self contained in this repository.
 This project makes use of [CocoaPods](www.cocoapods.org) for some third-party repositories.

 ### Cocoapods
 Open a terminal window and enter these commands in the same directory as this repository.